UnforeseenOcean/Underwatch-neue/data/creditroll.md

 **Explodey Aussie Mouse**

 *John Doe*
 *- I belong in the mental hospital but whatever!
-Ka-booom!!!!!*
+Ka-booom!!!!!
+(Addendum: he once blew up a kindergarten, thank God it was set for demolishion anyway)*

 **Psychopath**